duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_advanced_backend.md

 ## Pure JS functions

-Sometimes no external API is necessary to deliver the instant answer like how the [Flash Version Spice](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/FlashVersion.pm) just prints out your [Flash Player version](https://duckduckgo.com/?q=flash+version) using an [internal call](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/share/spice/flash_version/spice.js).
+Sometimes no external API is necessary to deliver the Instant Answer like how the [Flash Version Spice](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/FlashVersion.pm) just prints out your [Flash Player version](https://duckduckgo.com/?q=flash+version) using an [internal call](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/share/spice/flash_version/spice.js).

 In cases like these you can define a **spice\_call\_type** as 'self' like this: